The 100% Real Archies Sessionography, 1968-2008

 (Ron Dante)

 *Every song listed appeared on a 2008 Pendulum Records CD called The Archies' Christmas Album featuring Betty + Veronica.
 The chance to cut a holiday-themed album brought the RON DANTE-led Archies group back into the recording studio for the first time in 36 years.
 The backing band was led by '70s Pop legend BO DONALDSON.
 KELLY-LYNN FEDERMAN (Veronica's singing voice) is a Christian artist and frequent session singer on Disney music projects.
-South African emigrĂ©e DANIELLE van Zyl (DANI KNIGHTS) is an aspiring Country singer; she provided Betty's singing voice.
+South African emigrƩe DANIELLE van ZYL (DANI KNIGHTS) is an aspiring Country singer; she provided Betty's singing voice.
 No matrix numbers are available for the tracks.
 No singles were released from these sessions.

 Presenting (at last) the musicians who played on Archies' recording

 sessions!
-Saxophonist and songwriter Artie Kaplan contracted hundreds
+Saxophonist and songwriter Artie Kaplan contracted hundreds of studio dates for these ace session men.

 THE ARCHIES: